ioCubeCa/iocube_bluetooth_client/README.md

-# iocube_slave_C3
+# iocube_bluetooth_client
-This is bluetooth client on esp32-c3 example.
+This example developed on the ESP32-C3 module with Bluetooth connectivity.
+It is the active party.

 ## Board
 ![image](https://github.com/ioCubeCa/iocube_master_C3/blob/main/serverboard.jpeg)